-Finding the right shipping rate is essential for keeping your operations running smoothly, managing costs, and ensuring your customers are happy.
-But behind the scenes, there are two very different ways to get those rates: via real-time APIs or through static rate tables.
+Selecting the right shipping rate affects your costs, your margins, and your customers' delivery experience.
+Behind the scenes, there are two ways to get those rates: real-time APIs or static rate tables.

 Rate tables are preloaded with shipping costs based on service level, destination zone, weight, and more.
 Once they're uploaded, they stay the same unless someone goes in and updates them manually.